 Other harm including "cuckooing"

-Streamlined measures when engaging volunteers or those new to social care front line provision may be useful e.g. deployment of the Scottish Social Services Council (SSSC) Adult Support and Protection mobile application noted below.
-Consideration should be given by Adult Protection Committees and Health and Social Care Partnerships to the provision of Basic or Intermediate levels of Adult Support and Protection training for those involved in resettlement activity.
+Streamlined measures when engaging volunteers, or those new to social care front line provision, may be useful (e.g., deployment of the Scottish Social Services Council (SSSC) Adult Support and Protection mobile application).
+Consideration should be given by Adult Protection Committees and Health and Social Care Partnerships to the provision of Basic or Intermediate levels of Adult Support and Protection training for those involved in resettlement activity (e.g., Public Protection | Turas | Learn (nhs.scot)).
 This should promote awareness raising of adults at risk and referral pathways.

 - Act Against Harm Information and contact details to make referrals

-The Adults with Incapacity (Scotland) Act 2000 provides a framework for safeguarding the welfare and managing the finances of adults (people aged 16 or over) who lack capacity due to mental illness, learning disability, dementia or a related condition, or an inability to communicate (this is not related to a language barrier).
+The Adults with Incapacity (Scotland) Act 2000 provides a framework for safeguarding the welfare and managing the finances of adults (people aged 16 or over) who lack capacity due to mental illness, learning disability, dementia or a related condition, or an inability to communicate (when this is not related to a language barrier).

-If it is suspected that an adult lacks the ability to understand decisions regarding their welfare or finances – including where they are going to live on arrival from Ukraine – referral should be made to the local authority social work department.
+If it is suspected that an adult lacks the ability to understand decisions regarding their welfare or finances – including where they are going to live on arrival from Ukraine – a referral should be made to the local authority social work department.

 It is recognised that management support and direction may need to include new and innovative approaches, but partnerships should ensure that:

-- agencies continue to take measures to ensure accountability for staff practice
+- agencies continue to take measures to ensure accountability for staff practice;

-- practice in individual casework, continues to be monitored and reflected on
+- practice in individual casework continues to be monitored and reflected on;

 - staff are supported to access relevant training, including online learning, particularly when they are newly introduced to working with adults who may be at risk of harm.
-As noted in the references, the SSSC mobile application may offer an additional resource to support this
+As noted in the guidance and toolkits, the public protection e-learning modules on Turas can be accessed by anyone who registers with an email address (Public Protection | Turas | Learn (nhs.scot)) and the SSSC mobile application may offer an additional resource to support this.

 All practitioners involved in child and adult protection should ensure that whatever the urgency of each situation, they follow guidance on protecting their own health and wellbeing.